 How the Pupil Premium is spent is monitored closely with all schools being accountable for the impact of the money spent.
-At Rawdon St. Peter’s we pride out selves on utilising the Pupil Premium to support our pupils with a specific focus on raising standards in English and Maths, and also promoting pupils self-esteem through an extensive mentoring programme which aims to develop levels of engagement, and attendance, maximising the life opportunities for all pupils.
+At Rawdon St. Peter’s we pride ourselves on utilising the Pupil Premium to support our pupils with a specific focus on raising standards in English and Maths, and also promoting pupils wellbeing.

 Claiming for FSM